The Complete Guide to Postmates Tipping Etiquette

 It’s easy to see the appeal of this new gig-based economy — work when you want, where you want, and at your own pace.
 But this quasi-American dream isn’t always as appealing as marketing might suggest.

-Buzzfeed News reported recently that Uber drivers were making close to minimum wage, on average, in several major U.S. cities.
+Our sister site Ridester.com recently reported that Uber drivers were making close to minimum wage, on average, in several major U.S. cities.
 Despite the risks, many workers continue to choose on-demand, independent contractor positions from companies like Uber, Postmates, DoorDash, and Grubhub.

 You might also like…